-Our responsibility is to conduct our reviews in accordance with auditing standards generally accepted in the United States of America applicable to reviews of interim condensed consolidated financial information.
-A review of interim condensed consolidated financial information consists principally of applying analytical procedures and making inquiries of persons responsible for financial and accounting matters.
-It is substantially less in scope than an audit conducted in accordance with auditing standards generally accepted in the United States of America, the objective of which is the expression of an opinion regarding the consolidated financial information as a whole.
+These interim financial statements are the responsibility of the Company's management.
+We conducted our review in accordance with auditing standards generally accepted in the United States of America applicable to reviews of condensed consolidated financial information.
+A review of interim financial information consists principally of applying analytical procedures and making inquiries of persons responsible for financial and accounting matters.
+It is substantially less in scope than an audit conducted in accordance with auditing standards generally accepted in the United States of America, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.